Where to Score Cheap Movie Rentals and Discounts: The 5 Best Options

-- On online auction sites, people are selling off entire collections of DVDs for dirt cheap.
+- On online auction sites like eBay, people sell entire collections of DVDs for dirt cheap.

-- At offline real-world auctions, entire estates often include entire movie collections for pennies a piece.
+- At offline real-world sales, you can often find movie collections for next to nothing.

 - You can often buy movies at retail stores cheaper than you can rent them online.